Forest904/PCP-Pattern-Pursuit/README.md

 ## Show Solution Behavior
 - Button instantly places the correct tile order (if solvable) and ends the game.
-- In Extreme mode with an unsolvable instance, it reveals that no solution exists.
 - After reveal, disable further moves but allow replay with the same or new seed.

 ## Architecture Plan